Research shows that 99% of employees would like to work remotely at least some of the time.

 Staff can run into a whole host of problems when they’re working remotely.
 They won’t always have constant access to their manager.

-It’s crucial to create a process for this as soon as you start working from home.
+Creating a process for this is crucial as soon as you start working from home.
 For example, you can create a Google Form for people to complete when they need help with a specific task.

 The remaining 10% of your problems while working remotely are tech-related.
 You might have a tool go down or a faulty internet connection.
 Establish a process for each scenario you can imagine.
 It’s the easiest way to prepare yourself for any problems as you transition to a remote-first workplace.